 July 17 turned out to be a very active day in the history of the National Hockey League.
-In New York, a general manager, who ended a historic drought, was hired and a key member of a legendary dynasty was born.
+In New York, a general manager, who ended a historic drought, was hired, and a key member of a legendary dynasty was born.
 Also, one of the best defensive forwards in the game hung up his skates.

 Gainey Calls It a Career

 Bob Gainey announced his retirement on July 16, 1989, after 16 NHL seasons, all with the Montreal Canadiens.
 He was taken by the Canadiens with the eighth overall pick in the 1973 NHL Amateur Draft.
-Gainey scored just 239 goals and 501 points in 1160 career games, but he is still recognized as one of the best defensive forwards to ever play the game.
+Gainey scored 239 goals and 501 points in 1160 career games, but he is still recognized as one of the best defensive forwards ever to play the game.

 Gainey won the Frank J. Selke Trophy, given to the best defensive forward in the league, four straight times between 1978-81.
 He was a member of five Stanley Cup Championship teams in Montreal, including four consecutive titles between 1976 and 1979.
 He won the 1979 Conn Smythe Trophy, for being the most valuable player of the playoffs, by scoring six goals and 16 points in 16 games.
 He was inducted into the Hockey Hall of Fame, as a player, in 1992.

-Gainey returned to Montreal, on June 2, 2003, when he was hired as general manager.
+Gainey returned to Montreal on June 2, 2003, when he was hired as general manager.
 He held that position for nearly seven years and even coached the team for two short stints.
-Some of his draft picks included Jaroslav Halak, Alexei Emelin, Carey Price, Ryan McDonagh, Max Pacioretty and P.K Subban.
+Some of his draft picks included Jaroslav Halak, Alexei Emelin, Carey Price, Ryan McDonagh, Max Pacioretty, and P.K Subban.
 Gainey is currently a team consultant for the St. Louis Blues.

 Rangers Make Moves